Raxa/raxacore/README.md

 *Now you can deploy your omods to your vagrant box by*
 * `mvn clean install` to generate the artifacts
-* `mvn compile -P vagrant-deploy` to deploy the generated omods to your vagrant installation
+* `./scripts/vagrant-deploy.sh` to deploy the generated omods to your vagrant installation
+* `./scripts/vagrant-database.sh` to run liquibase migrations in vagrant